Day Two – Churches, Cats & Cocktails

 This place is stunning.
 It even has 13 of its own Geese in honour of Saint Eulalia whose body lies in the cathedral crypt.
 You can find these outside in the cloister courtyard.
 Being a church admission is obviously free but we always make sure we throw a few euro into a donation box.

 Our next stop would be another one of the cities beautiful churches the Basilica of Santa Maria Del Mar.
 This church features in the best-selling novel La Catedral del Mar (The Cathedral of the Sea) which was then turned into a Netflix series in 2018.
-Fairly close by is the Basílica de Santa Maria del Pi, you should add this place to your list too.
+Fairly close by is the Basílica de Santa Maria del Pi.
 Another gorgeous church building.

 All this walking and exploring made us hungry and thirsty so we decided to hit one of the Gothic Quarters many Pintxos bars.
-Pintxo (Pincho) is a lot different from tapas.
-Delicious little snacks often served with bread on a skewer or small toothpick.
-There are many types, some with fish, some with meat.
-My favourite are the ones served with a wedge of Spanish tortilla.
+Pintxo (Pincho) is a lot different to tapas.
+Delicious snacks often served with bread on a skewer or small toothpick.
+There are many types.
+My favourites are the ones served with a wedge of Spanish tortilla.
 We found a great little place called El Drac de Sant Jordi.
-Four sticks of food, a beer and a small Crema Catalana desert cost us €20.
-We filled our bellies and carried on with our day.
+Four Pintxos, a beer and a small Crema Catalana desert cost us €20.

 We took to the internet once more and after some digging we found its true location.
 Guess where it was ?
 Very close to Barcelona Cathedral, it had been under our nose all the time.
 The mural actually stands in a small square called Plaça d’Isidre Nonell.
 So if you do want to visit this piece of art make a note of this.